lanonasis/lzero-aether-mem/packages/context-intelligence-engine/README.md

 > *"We're not building another note-taking app.
 We're building the persistent memory layer that makes AI coding assistants truly personal."*

-**Aether Cortex** is the missing piece between "AI that forgets" and "AI that understands you."
+**Aether Vortex** is the missing piece between "AI that forgets" and "AI that understands you."
 By combining semantic intelligence, proactive insights, and self-organizing knowledge, we're creating the foundation for a new generation of developer tools.

 ---